Drishyam 2

-Drishyam 2: The Resumption, or simply Drishyam 2 is a 2021 Indian Malayalam-language crime thriller film written and directed by Jeethu Joseph.
-The film was produced by Antony Perumbavoor under the banner of Aashirvad Cinemas.
-A sequel to the 2013 film Drishyam, the film stars Mohanlal, Meena, Ansiba Hassan, Esther Anil, Murali Gopy and Asha Sharath.
-The story is set six years after the events of Drishyam.
+Drishyam 2: The Resumption is a 2021 Indian Malayalam-language crime drama film written and directed by Jeethu Joseph.
+It was produced by Antony Perumbavoor under the banner of Aashirvad Cinemas.
+A sequel to the 2013 film Drishyam and second instalment in the Drishyam film series, the film stars Mohanlal, Meena, Ansiba Hassan, Esther Anil, Asha Sharath, Murali Gopy, and Siddique.

-Jeethu wrote the script for Drishyam 2 when the production work for his other film, Ram, got interrupted due to the COVID-19 pandemic.
-After a formal announcement made on Mohanlal's 60th birthday, 21 May 2020, the principal photography began on 21 September and concluded on 6 November 2020, while adhering to safety precautions set for preventing the spread of COVID-19.
-The film was shot extensively for 46 days in and around Thodupuzha in the same locations as Drishyam, with some scenes in Kochi.
-Anil Johnson composed the songs and score.
-Satheesh Kurup handled the cinematography and V. S. Vinayak edited the film.
+Jeethu Joseph wrote the script for Drishyam 2 during a pause in production for his other film Ram, owing to the COVID-19 pandemic.
+The project was officially announced on 21 May 2020, coinciding with Mohanlal's 60th birthday.
+Principal photography began on 21 September 2020 and wrapped on 6 November 2020, following strict safety protocols.
+The film was shot over 46 days, primarily in and around Thodupuzha, retaining the same locations used in the first film, with additional scenes shot in Kochi.
+Anil Johnson composed the music and film score, while the cinematography and editing were handled by Satheesh Kurup and V. S. Vinayak, respectively.

-Originally planned for a theatrical release, the producers later opted to release the film through the streaming service Amazon Prime Video.
-The film was released worldwide on 19 February 2021.
-Like its predecessor, it received widespread critical acclaim, praising the narration style and performances (especially of Mohanlal).
-The team has officially confirmed the production of the third installment in the Drishyam film series, titled Drishyam 3 planning to release in late 2025 or early 2026.
+Originally intended for a theatrical release, the producers later opted to release the film through the streaming service Amazon Prime Video.
+Drishyam 2 was released worldwide on 19 February 2021.
+Like its predecessor, it received widespread critical acclaim, with particular praise for its narrative and performance, particularly Mohanlal's.
+It was scheduled for a theatrical Re release on 10 April 2026, several years after its initial direct-to-video premiere.

+The third instalment in the franchise Drishyam 3 was released on 21 May 2026.